Amateur Radio (a.k.a. Ham Radio) August 22, 2016

 - Check out the links to discover Microsoft's other nefarious activities.
 My sympathy goes out to ASUS, it's employees and customers.

 - Since I no longer use MS-Windows, I'm publishing this information to assist family, friends and anyone else who may stumble upon this site.
 If you have something to add, please let me know via the email link below.
 Thanks x106 !!!

 - Linux is all about choice.
-For example, here is a comparison of eight of the many Linux desktop choices.
-BTW, your desktop choice involves more than just appearance.
+Here is a comparison of eight of the many Linux desktop choices.
+Your desktop choice involves more than just appearance.
 Each desktop typically has a unique way of doing things.